 Protect Your Vehicle with Endurance

 Avoiding proper maintenance can result in sudden breakdowns and shorten the lifespan of your vehicle.
-Oil changes can be overlooked in the grand scheme of things, but are essential to keep up on.
+Oil changes can be overlooked in the grand scheme of things but are essential to stay up-to-date on.

 That’s not to say sudden breakdowns can’t occur.
 If they do, protect yourself with an Endurance vehicle protection plan.
 Now more than ever, preparing for the future is essential.
 With our policies, customers receive a FREE year of Endurance Elite Benefits additional perks like 24/7 roadside assistance, key fob replacement, tire repairs/replacements, and more.

 If you don’t have auto protection from Endurance, now is the time to prepare for the unexpected.
-We have limited time relief plans available, and you can request a no-obligation quote or call 1-866-918-1438 to hear about minimal down payments.
-When it comes to car maintenance, there’s a lot to think about and we’re here to help.
+We have limited time relief plans available, and you can request a no-obligation quote or call 866.918.1438 to hear about minimal down payments.
+There’s a lot to think about when it comes to car maintenance, and we’re here to help.